omarabdiwali/codenexus-ai/README.md

   * File content extraction and handling (addFileToPrompt, getFileNames)
   * Error handling and user notification for file operations
   * Nonce generation (getNonce)
-  * An LRU Cache class used to limit the number of retained files (LRUCache)
+  * A LRU Cache class used to limit the number of retained files (LRUCache)
 * `styles.css`, `spinner.css` - these CSS files hold the styling for the webview panel, and the loading spinner.

 ## Get up and running straight away